KrishnaDistributedcomputing/AIPTest/ManagingLargeDataset.md

 4. Store the results of the searches in an external repository, such as Azure log analytics , Azure Dataexplorer , for easy access and analysis.

 5. Regularly review and update your search criteria and audit data management processes to ensure that you are capturing the right data and efficiently managing it.
-This will help you stay on top of any potential security issues and improve the overall security of your organization
+This will help you stay on top of any potential security issues and improve the overall security of your organization.

+### Quick Summary

+To fetch a large amount of audit data, follow these steps:

+1. Generate a session identifier.
+2. Use a loop to retrieve data in multiple pages.
+3. Repeatedly run the Search-UnifiedAuditLog command to fetch all the available data.
+4. Save the data from each run of Search-UnifiedAuditLog.
+5. After all the pages have been fetched, sort the data by date and export it to a CSV file.

  ## Reteriving large data set using  Search-UnifiedAuditLog